BDC Hamburger Icon

 Who can take bereavement leave?

-The best bereavement policies are thorough.
-They let employees take paid leave after the loss of any loved one.
-This means there are no restrictions on who the person is.
-It could be a relative, friend or neighbor.
+The best bereavement policies are comprehensive and allow eligible employees to take paid leave after the loss of any loved one, regardless of the employee’s relationship to the deceased, such as spouse, domestic partner, child, parent, stepparent, sibling, grandparent, grandchild, friend or neighbor.
 Your bereavement leave policy should clearly state who is eligible for leave and when.

 Is proof required to take bereavement leave?

-Shirley King is the founder of Life On Power.
-She said reasonable examples of proof can be an obituary or funeral notice.
+Shirley King, founder of Life On Power, said reasonable examples of proof can be an obituary or funeral notice.
 You can also ask for a written request that lists the deceased’s name, date of death, city of death and the relationship to the employee.

 How long is bereavement leave?